UCSD Graduate Studies Overview: University Policies/Procedures

 Full-Time Status

-In order to be considered a full-time student, a student must be registered for at least twelve units (upper-division-undergraduate or graduate level) each quarter until the degree is completed.
-Lower-division-undergraduate courses do not count towards enrollment minimums or seminar requirements.
+In order to be enrolled full-time, a student must be registered in at least twelve units of upper-division-undergraduate (100-199) or graduate (200+) coursework each quarter until the degree is completed.
+Lower-division-undergraduate courses (1-99) do not count towards enrollment minimums or seminar requirements.
 Failure to register without an approved Withdrawal or Leave of Absence constitutes evidence of withdrawal from graduate studies.
-A student, not on an approved leave of absence, whose status has lapsed due to an interruption in registration, must petition for readmission and pay the readmission fee.
+A student without an approved Leave of Absence, whose status has lapsed due to an interruption in registration, must petition for readmission and pay the readmission fee.

 Annual Spring Evaluations

 Graduate Council policy requires that all PhD students be evaluated every Spring Quarter.
-It is expected that an evaluation will include a face-to-face meeting between the faculty member(s) and the student, as the Spring Evaluation serves as a report to the department and Grad Division on the student’s progress within the program.
-A satisfactory evaluation on file in GEPA is necessary for future support to be approved, as well as for students to remain in good academic standing.
+It is expected that an evaluation will include a face-to-face meeting between the faculty member(s) and the student, as the Spring Evaluation serves as a report to the department and GEPA on the student’s progress within the program.
+A satisfactory evaluation on file with GEPA is necessary for future support to be approved, as well as for students to remain in good academic standing.
 Typically, students will not need to be evaluated in the third year, as passing their qualifying exams and advancing to candidacy fulfills that year’s evaluation.
-If a student takes their qualifying exams and advances to candidacy in a Fall Quarter, they will still need a Spring Evaluation that year.
+If a student takes their qualifying exams and advances to candidacy in a Fall Quarter, they will still need a Spring Evaluation at the end of that year.

-- For each annual Spring Evaluation, the Graduate Office will facilitate the routing of the online evaluation.
-Each evaluation will go through the following steps: Late Winter Quarter – Early Spring Quarter: Students will be asked to complete a self-evaluation, where they will have the opportunity to list any relevant accomplishments from that academic year (such as publications, conferences/presentations, awards, outreach activities, etc.).
+- For each annual Spring Evaluation, the department will facilitate the routing of the online evaluation.
+Each evaluation will go through the following steps: Late Winter Quarter – Early Spring Quarter: Students will be asked to complete a self-assessment, where they will have the opportunity to list any relevant accomplishments from that academic year (such as publications, conferences/presentations, awards, outreach activities, etc.).

 - Mid/Late Spring Quarter: The evaluations are then routed back to the students, so they may read the faculty’s comments.
-The student has an opportunity to add any additional comments in response to the faculty’s evaluations, and then they electronically sign the evaluation.
+Students have an opportunity to input additional comments in response to the faculty’s evaluations, and then they electronically sign the evaluation.

 - Late Spring Quarter: The evaluations are then routed to the Department Chair for their electronic signature.

-- Late Spring Quarter: The evaluations are finally submitted electronically to Grad Division for official filing.
+- Late Spring Quarter: The evaluations are finally submitted electronically to GEPA for official filing.

 The following faculty will evaluate students based on their year in the program:

-- Year 1: The Director of Doctoral Studies will evaluate all first-year students based on their progress towards the seminar requirements and their self-evaluation.
+- Year 1: The Director of Doctoral Studies will evaluate all first-year students based on their progress towards the seminar requirements and their self-assessment.

-- Year 3 (if necessary): The student’s Doctoral Committee will evaluate students based on their progress towards the seminar requirements, their progress towards the qualifying exam prep steps, and their self-evaluation.
+- Year 3 (if necessary): The student’s Doctoral Committee will evaluate students based on their progress towards the seminar requirements, their progress towards the qualifying exam prep steps, and their self-assessment.

-- Years 4-6: The student’s Doctoral Committee will evaluate students based on their progress towards the dissertation and their self-evaluation.
+- Years 4-6: The student’s Doctoral Committee will evaluate students based on their progress towards the dissertation and their self-assessment.

 - Academic Probation: http://grad.ucsd.edu/academics/policies-procedures/index.html